grafana/loki/docs/sources/clients/promtail/scraping.md

   was read from.

 ### Example of File Discovery
-To scrape a set of log files defined manually on a machine, one can use `static_configs` or `file_sd_cnfigs`.
-Using static_configs, one need to reload Promtail to apply modifications.
+To scrape a set of log files defined manually on a machine, one can use `static_configs` or `file_sd_configs`.
+Using static_configs, one must reload Promtail to apply modifications.
 Using `file_sd_configs` that reload is not needed.
 Promtail reloads discovery files when they are updated.

 The bellow excerpt of Promtail's configuration show a file_sd_configs that is used to scrape `apt` and `dpkg`'s logs.